mjmsmith/backspace-json/README.md

 # BackspaceJSON

-Codable has made consuming JSON much easier, but there are still cases where it's not suitable, such as a configuration file with arbitrary keys and values.
+Codable has made consuming JSON on iOS much easier, but there are still cases where it's not suitable, such as a configuration file with arbitrary keys and values.
 In those cases, you just want type-safe access to values without a lot of fuss.

-BackspaceJSON is a tiny (~100 lines) solution.
+BackspaceJSON is a tiny (single enum, ~100 lines) framework written in Swift.

 ### Initialization